jefrog1844/acme-store/README.md

 ### Using the application

-Add products to the cart by clicking the 'ADD TO CART' button on any product cart
+Add products to the cart by clicking the 'ADD TO CART' button on any product card

 Clicking the 'CHECKOUT ...
 ITEMS' button will clear the cart and generate a receipt